Virtual Bart: Plot

 At a science fair, Martin Prince presents a virtual reality device that displays six educational exhibitions.
 However, Bart causes the device to malfunction and gets trapped in it.
 Bart must complete the six programs to escape the machine.

-If Bart successfully completes every stage, he escapes from the device.
-Homer then enters the malfunctioning device, which explodes shortly thereafter.
-If the player gets a Game Over, the system "hangs" and the real Bart is trapped inside the device.
+If Bart successfully completes every stage, he escapes from the device and Homer then enters the machine.
+If the player gets a Game Over, Bart is released from the machine, looking ill.

 Reception

-Electronic Gaming Monthly scored the Super NES version a 4.8 out of 10, commenting that "The control is awful (like on the dinosaur stage), the stages unappealing, and the whole thing seems rushed."
+Electronic Gaming Monthly gave the Super NES version a score of 4.8 out of 10, commenting that "The control is awful (like on the dinosaur stage), the stages unappealing, and the whole thing seems rushed."

 Reviewing the Genesis port, GamePro praised it as being "[virtually] identical" to the SNES original.
 They commented of the game itself that "The humorous variations on Bart, different game play (including behind-the-Bart racing and a shooter level), and cameos of Simpsons nitwits all combine to keep the action intriguing and funny."